inpsyde/multilingual-press/src/readme.txt

 12. Frontend view of a post showing both the _Quicklinks_ and the _Language Switcher_ widget.

 == Changelog ==

+= 2.9.2 =
+- Languages API: Fetch the language with the highest priority as site language.

 = 2.9.1 =
 - Translations: Restrict post type archive translations to active post types only.